johnstevenson/wprs-api/docs/pilots.md

     "errors": null
 }
 ```

+### _data/details_
+Reports the name and id of the region and nation, and the scoring category.
+If a _nation_id_ is not
+used, the nation name will be an empty string and its id will be 0.

+### _data/items_
+Lists the ranking data and competition scores for each pilot.

+### _data/errors_
+This is always null.

 ### _xranks_
 This property, at `items/xranks`, is an array of the pilot's main rankings in relation to the